 “We want to challenge cotton as the standard, go-to material in the textile and fashion industries,” Kuoppamäki-Luomansuu stated.
 “Our products offer a sustainable and extremely comfortable alternative.”

-With its roots going back to 1917, Lapuan Kankurit manufactures sophisticated linen and wool home textiles at its own weaving mill in the small Finnish town of Lapua.
+With its roots going back to 1917, Lapuan Kankurit manufactures sophisticated linen and wool home textiles at its weaving mill in the small Finnish town of Lapua.
 Now run by Esko Hjelt, a family entrepreneur in the fourth generation, and his wife, Jaana Hjelt, the company brings together the century-long traditions of craftsmanship, latest weaving techniques and a responsible attitude towards the environment.

 For Saana Sipilä and Olli Sallinen, the Turku-based designer couple who founded Saana ja Olli, sustainability is the cornerstone of their work and brand philosophy.
-The choice of material is hemp, designs are timeless and the production process is kept transparent and as local as possible.
+The choice of material is hemp, designs are timeless and production process is kept transparent and as local as possible.

 “With Saana ja Olli we are fully in charge of what materials are used, where and how the products are manufactured and what the end result looks like,” Sallinen assured.
 “That’s how we want it to be, and, at the same time, we want to show other designers that it’s possible to stick to your values.”